-In all three of the Southwest Florida counties below, the HAI has decreased year-over-year.
-That means it is becoming more expensive for the typical family to qualify for a mortgage on a median priced resale single-family home in the market.
+In all three of the Southwest Florida counties below, it is becoming more expensive for the typical family to qualify for a mortgage on a median priced resale single-family home in the market.

-Collier County (Naples – Immokalee - Marco Island MSA)
+- Collier County (Naples – Immokalee - Marco Island MSA): HAI 110

 Key Quality of Life Stats: